 In my experience, the slight premium is worth every penny.
 You will be repaid ten times over, because this Brian Gavin Signature diamond offers the absolute best light performance.

 The term Light Performance refers to the volume of light return, and the balance of brilliance and dispersion.
 Brilliance is the white sparkle reflected by a diamond, and dispersion is the colored sparkle or fire.

 In this particular instance, the pavilion angle of 40.6 degrees is going to produce a high volume of light return.
 The crown angle of 34.9 degrees will produce a virtual balance of brilliance and dispersion.

 The combination of the 77% lower girdle facet length, and the higher degree of optical precision, which creates the pattern of hearts and arrows, will produce broad spectrum sparkle.
 This is sparkle that is larger in size, and bolder, brighter, and more vivid, than what the average ideal cut diamond will produce.

 So where should you buy hearts and arrows diamonds online?
 I think you know by now that Brian Gavin is clearly the best.
 Brian Gavin produced hearts and arrows diamonds for Nice Ice, because Brian Gavin Signature hearts and arrows diamonds offer outstanding light performance and sparkle factor.

 The answer is simple if you know what to look for.
 But I have to tell you that the difference between these three diamonds is pretty subtle, it’s the kind of thing that might only be picked up by a professional diamond buyer like myself.
-Somebody with 30+ years of experience in the niche of super ideal cut diamonds.
-Which is why I’d like to invite you to take advantage of my free Diamond Concierge Service if you are looking for a diamond.
+Somebody with 35+ years of experience in the niche of super ideal cut diamonds.